 Even if your jewels didn't cost a fortune, they're still precious!
 Clean costume jewelry in a glass of water with two Alka Seltzer tablets.
 Remove jewelry after five minutes and pat dry.

 How to Store Clean Jewelry

 Now that you have clean, sparkling jewelry, it’s time to store and display it properly.
-For items you wear frequently, try a tabletop jewelry display.
-If you enjoy DIY projects, this DIY jewelry tray is as pretty as it is practical.

-Lastly, it is a good idea to keep a designated, safe place to store your rings in locations like your kitchen and bathroom.
+Special ring care: It's a good idea to keep a designated, safe place to store your rings in locations like your kitchen and bathroom.
 In order to keep your rings clean, it’s important to remove them when doing activities like cooking, baking, or applying makeup and lotion.
 I like this DIY gold leaf clay ring bowl as a pretty option.

 Avoid heat and humidity: Keep them out of direct sunlight.
 And avoid keeping your baubles in a basement which might be humid and damp and could cause the metal to tarnish or dull, or next to a heat vent.
 If you live in a humid climate you might want to invest in anti-tarnish strips.